 |

-Races are organized on Sundays and most Wednesdays in winter and spring and on
+Races are held on Sundays and Wednesdays in Winter, Spring and Fall

-Wednesdays and most Saturdays in the Summer and Fall.
-Races are also organized
+and on Wednesdays and Fridays in the Summer.
+Races are

 |